Hardware vs. Software Encoders for Live Streaming: Your Options Explained [2025 Update]

 • Production Companies: When you are live streaming professionally, you likely need high-quality, crisp video streams for your viewers.
 In that case, live streaming hardware encoders are the best option for you.
 They are built specifically for live stream encoding and can transmit for days with minimal issues.
 That said, it requires a bit of a steeper budget and technical know-how to use a hardware encoder effectively.

-Please keep in mind that your final decision should be based on the specific features you need to reach your live streaming goals.
+Keep in mind that your final decision should be based on your budget and the specific features you need to reach your live-streaming goals.

 Here are a few key questions to ask yourself when considering whether a software or hardware encoder will work best for your live streaming needs.